TopiasM/LinkCatalog/README.md

 # LinkCatalog
 > Live demo: [linkcatalog.fyi](https://linkcatalog.fyi)

-**WIP** Serverless website project that utilizes Serverless Framework, AWS, Golang, and Preact.
+**WIP** Serverless website project that utilizes Serverless Framework, AWS, Golang, and Preact

 ### Idea
 A website that allows a user to create a shareable 'catalog' of links without signing up for the website